Reggie Fils-Aimé

 Fils-Aimé gained celebrity status among gamers following his appearance at Nintendo's E3 2004 press conference in May 2004, and helped to revitalize Nintendo's image as a major contender among the other video game console makers, Sony Interactive Entertainment and Microsoft.
 Fils-Aimé had held previous sales and marketing executive roles at Procter & Gamble, Pizza Hut, Guinness, Derby Cycle, Panda Express, and VH1.

-Fils-Aimé retired as president of Nintendo of America on April 15, 2019 after an announcement on February 21, and was succeeded by Doug Bowser.
-He subsequently became a Leader in Residence at Cornell University and later named to the Board of Directors for Brunswick Corporation, GameStop and Spin Master.
+Fils-Aimé retired as president of Nintendo of America on April 15, 2019, after an announcement on February 21, and was succeeded by Doug Bowser.
+He subsequently became a Leader in Residence at Cornell University and was later named to the board of directors for Brunswick Corporation, GameStop, and Spin Master.

 Early life

 Reginald Fils-Aimé was born on March 25, 1961, in The Bronx, New York City.
 His parents had immigrated to the United States from Haiti in the 1950s due to conflicting political views of his grandparents; his paternal grandfather was a general when the Haitian military overthrew the democratically elected government, which included his maternal grandfather.
 Fils-Aimé's mother worked as a lead sales representative in a fine jewelry store and his father was a machinist.
 Fils-Aimé has said that he adopted his optimistic attitude from his mother.
 He was raised on Long Island, where he attended Brentwood High School; he described himself as the "lone minority" among his classmates.

 He was accepted into Cornell University in 1979, and graduated with a Bachelor of Science in applied economics and management from the College of Agriculture and Life Sciences in 1983.
 He was president of the school's Phi Sigma Kappa fraternity chapter, where he was described as being neat and organized.